 How to Calculate the Tub Capacity of a Washer

-- 2. Measure the radius of the tub; from the center of tub to the outside wall of the tub.
-Alternatively, measure the diameter and divide by 2.
+- Measure the radius of the tub; from the center of the tub to the outside wall of the tub.
+Alternatively, measure the diameter and divide by two.
 This is the radius.

-- 3. Multiply the radius by the radius; note this is not the same as multiplying the radius by two.
+- Using the formula, multiply the radius by the radius; note this is not the same as multiplying the radius by two.
 This is equivalent to the radius squared.

-- 5. Multiply the value from step 4 by the depth of the tub to find the cubic feet capacity of the washer.
+- Multiply the value from step four by the depth of the tub to find the cubic feet capacity of the washer.

 Washer Capacity by Type of Washer